minhdq99hp/bar-chart-race/README.md

 ## Future Features
 - The changing rate of bars' width, bars' position should be a log function or sigmoid function.
 - The bar that are rising should be larger than other bars while swapping.
 - The color for each bar should be unique.
-Random color selecting still result in indistinguishability if there are many bars.
+Random color selecting still result in indistinguishable colors if there are many bars.